3dem/emhub/docs/installation/basic_setup.rst

 Quickstart
 ----------

-Basic EMhub installation can be done with one pip command, although it is recommended to create a separated Python environment (either venv or conda).
+Basic EMhub installation can be done with one pip command, although it is recommended to create a separate Python environment (either venv or conda).
 For example:

 .. code-block:: bash